Prophylactic Compliance

 Researchers are also available to develop customized reports based on unique specifications.

-Our ISO-certified data center in Montevideo, Uruguay, ensures that the database of over 800 million records adheres to the highest standards for accuracy and completeness.
+Our ISO-certified data center in Montevideo, Uruguay, ensures that the database of over a billion records adheres to the highest standards for accuracy and completeness.

 All data is cross-checked against multiple sources and verified against prior months and prior years.